ivanuary/Hackdogz-Suki-App-GDG-Sparkfest-Hackathon/SUKI HACKATHON/README.md

 2. Search for a product, store name, or area from the search bar.
 3. Browse results that include both exact matches and related products (e.g. searching "chicken" also returns "chicken cubes").
 4. Browse the ranked list of matching stores, sorted by distance, with open/closed status shown.
-5. Tap a store to view its full profile—mode of payment, products and prices, reviews, and location.
+5. Tap a store to view its full profile: mode of payment, products and prices, reviews, and location.
 6. Tap `FIND LOCATION` to view the store on the map and check for nearby stores.